HPSCTerrSys/eCLM_static_file_workflow/README.md

 gfortran -o gen_domain src/gen_domain.F90 -mkl -I${INC_NETCDF} -lnetcdff -lnetcdf
 ```

-After the compilation you can execute `gen_domain` with $MAPFILE being of the mapping files created before and $GRIDNAME being a sting with the name of your grid, e.g. `EUR-11`.
+After the compilation you can execute `gen_domain` with $MAPFILE being of the mapping files created before and $GRIDNAME being a string with the name of your grid, e.g. `EUR-11`.
 The choice of $MAPFILE does not influence the lat- and longitude values in the domain file but can influence the land/sea mask.

 ```